bilalislam/elk-manager/README.md

 GET http://localhost:9200/_snapshot/{snapshot_name}/_all?pretty
 ```

-You need to register elastic licence page and get basic license jsonfile when It expired to your ELK license .!!!!
+You need to register elastic license page and get basic license jsonfile when It expired to your ELK license .!!!!
 And run the link for license update.

 ```sh
 curl -XPUT 'http://localhost:9200/_xpack/license?acknowledge=true' -H "Content-Type: application/json" -d @license.json